baynec2/mspms/README.md

 #>
 #> ℹ Use `spec()` to retrieve the full column specification for this data.
 #> ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-# saving to data folder in package for tests.
-Ignore when using on your own data
-usethis::use_data(peaks_prepared_data,overwrite = TRUE)
-#> ✔ Setting active project to '/Users/charliebayne/mspms'
-#> ✔ Saving 'peaks_prepared_data' to 'data/peaks_prepared_data.rda'
-#> • Document your data (see 'https://r-pkgs.org/data.html')
 ```

 ### Formating Proteome Discoverer File Outputs.